 Copies of New England Bound will be available for purchase and signing.

+Please note that a brief annual business meeting will precede the program.
 Free admission for RH&SQ members; $5 for all others.

 The Royall House and Slave Quarters is featured in a new episode of Stuff You Missed in History Class

-Thanks to our new friends Tracy and Robin at Stuff You Missed in History Class for this terrific video about the Royall House & Slave Quarters.
+Thanks to our new friends Tracy and Holly at Stuff You Missed in History Class for this terrific video about the Royall House & Slave Quarters.
 It’s about 7 minutes long, and we truly hope you’ll spend the time, especially if you haven’t yet had the opportunity to tour our museum.

 Link to: Past News and Events